Juve reach agreement to sign Locatelli from Sassuolo for €35m

 What are the terms of the deal?

-Juve will pay €5m to bring in Locatelli on an initial loan deal, and Sassuolo will receive the remaining €30m (£26m/$35m) when his move is made permanent in the summer of 2022.
+Juve will pay €5m to bring in Locatelli on an initial loan, and Sassuolo will receive the remaining €30m (£26m/$35m) when his move is made permanent in the summer of 2022.

 The Italy international is set to commit his future to the Old Lady for the next five years, with an official announcement expected later on Tuesday.

-Locatelli is set to fly to Turin before undertaking a medical at Juve's training ground, bringing to an end his three-year stay at Sassuolo.
+Locatelli is due to fly to Turin before undertaking a medical at Juve's training ground, bringing to an end his three-year stay at Sassuolo.

 What will Locatelli bring to Juve?